 - Donations to charity; and

 Nominal Gifts and Entertainment.
 There are circumstances under which providing inexpensive items to a government official may be permissible under the FCPA.
 For instance, providing gifts of nominal value such as pens or mugs with the Berkshire subsidiary logo, without any intent to influence the official, is not unlawful.
-Before providing even nominal gifts or entertainment to a government official, Berkshire subsidiary employees must confirm that doing so is permitted by local law.
+Before providing even nominal gifts or entertainment to a government official, Berkshire subsidiary employees or the subsidiary must confirm that doing so is permitted by local law by consulting with a local lawyer.
 Some countries prohibit providing anything of value to government officials, even gifts or entertainment of nominal value; in those countries, this Policy prohibits providing gifts or entertainment of any kind to government officials.
-Where permitted by local law, gifts or entertainment to government officials may be made under this Policy only when they are (1) made to promote general goodwill and not as a quid pro quofor any official action, (2) of very modest value, (3) not in the form of cash, (4) customary in type and value in the country where made, (5) given openly and not secretly, (6) not intended to improperly influence the government official, and (7) accurately reflected in the applicable Berkshire subsidiary’s books and records.
+Where permitted by local law, gifts or entertainment to government officials may be made under this Policy only when they are (1) made to promote general goodwill and not as a quid pro quo for any official action, (2) of very modest value (in determining whether the value is modest, the value of all previous gifts or entertainment for the same official in the same year should be added together), (3) not in the form of cash, (4) customary in type and value in the country where made, (5) given openly and not secretly, (6) not intended to improperly influence the government official, and (7) accurately reflected in the applicable Berkshire subsidiary’s books and records.

 Willful Blindness Is Not A Defense.
-The FCPA can apply to companies or individuals that are willfully blind to improper payments, gifts, or promises or offers of payments or gifts of something of value.
-Employees who suspect or see indications that corrupt payments or offers of payment may have been made on a Berkshire subsidiary’s behalf must not “look the other way” or ignore the indications or “red flags.”
-For instance, if an employee becomes aware that a sales agent may have improperly provided money to a government official, he or she must immediately report that concern.
-Similarly, each employee should be alert to and promptly report concerns that other employees may be involved in such payments.
+The FCPA imposes liability on companies and individuals, even if they have no actual knowledge of an improper payment to a government official, in circumstances where they should have known there was a high probability that an intermediary intended to make or was likely to make an improper payment.
+Accordingly, subsidiaries and subsidiary employees must not be willfully blind to facts which suggest improper payments, gifts, promises or offers of payments, gifts or something of value to a government official.
+Liability for an FCPA violation cannot be avoided by attempting to ignore or “not see” the warning signs or indications of improper conduct.
+Employees who suspect or see indications that corrupt payments or offers of payment might be under consideration or might have been made on a Berkshire subsidiary’s behalf must not “look the other way” or ignore the indications or “red flags.”
+For instance, if employees become aware that a sales agent may intend to or may have improperly provided money to a government official, they must immediately report that concern.
+Similarly, each employee should be alert to, and promptly report, concerns that other employees may be involved in or intend to be involved in such payments.

 Facilitating Payments.
-The FCPA permits “facilitating or expediting payments” made in furtherance of routine governmental action.
-Examples of “routine governmental action” include processing visas or Customs forms.
+The FCPA permits a “facilitating or expediting payment” that is small in amount and made in furtherance of a routine governmental action.
+Examples of “routine governmental action” include processing visas or customs forms.
 Routine governmental action does not include discretionary acts such as a decision to award new business or to continue business with a particular party.
+Routine governmental action also does not include an agreement by a government official to ignore or allow the payer to evade a government rule or regulation.
 Thus, paying a government official a small amount to have the power turned on at a factory might be a facilitating payment under the FCPA, but paying an inspector to ignore the fact that the company does not have a valid permit to operate the factory would not be.
-Some countries have more restrictive rules regarding facilitating payments; for example, facilitation payments are not permissible in the United Kingdom and in Canada..
-In fact, the United States is in the minority of countries that tolerate facilitating payments.
-Most countries have embraced the regulations of the Organization for Economic Co-operation and Development (OECD), which describes facilitating payments as “corrosive” and recommend that member countries “encourage companies to prohibit or discourage the use of facilitation payments.”
-Therefore, before providing any facilitating or expediting payments, Berkshire subsidiary employees must confirm that doing so is permitted by local law.
+Some countries have more restrictive rules regarding facilitating payments; for example, facilitating payments are not permissible in the United Kingdom and in Canada.
+In fact, the U.S. is in the minority of countries that tolerate facilitating payments.
+Most countries have embraced the regulations of the Organization for Economic Co-operation and Development (“OECD”), which describes facilitating payments as “corrosive” and recommend that member countries “encourage companies to prohibit or discourage the use of facilitation payments.”
+Therefore, before providing any facilitating or expediting payments, Berkshire subsidiary employees must confirm through a local lawyer that doing so is permitted by local law.
 Where permitted by local law, this Policy permits facilitating or expediting payments only when nominal in value and designed merely to expedite routine governmental action that the Berkshire subsidiary is entitled to receive.
 Any doubts as to whether a facilitating or expediting payment may be made should be raised promptly, and where possible in advance, with the applicable Berkshire subsidiary’s Compliance Officer or other appointed representative such as the subsidiary’s Legal Department.
 If a facilitating payment is made, it must be accurately reflected in the applicable subsidiary’s books and records.

-Political Contributions: Any political contribution made must be consistent with local law and in compliance with the FCPA, and cannot be made to obtain or retain business, direct business to another person or entity, or to obtain an improper advantage.
+Charitable and Educational Contributions: Any charitable or educational contribution, including expenses for travel, lodging or meals, must be consistent with local law and in compliance with the FCPA, and cannot be made to obtain or retain business, direct business to another person or entity, or to obtain an improper advantage.
+Berkshire and its subsidiaries should perform and document appropriate risk-based due diligence prior to making a charitable or educational contribution outside of the U.S. to determine if “red flags” exist which might increase the anti-corruption compliance risk associated with making the contribution.

 Books and Records